-The reserves as at 31/3/2018 provide
+The reserves as at 31/3/2019 provide:

-- Adequate cover for the assessed significant risks identified by the Council such as pay inflation above planning / funded parameters, self-insurance and residual financial issues related to the Friar's Walk scheme, the Council funded leisure/retail scheme in Newport City centre.
-General Reserves have been maintained at £6.5m, the minimum required as assessed by the Council's HoF. - Good level of 'enabling' reserves to fund its strategic/transformational programmes and fund other 'cost to change'/savings' projects, city centre development funds and support to the Council's capital programme - The funding required for the future costs over and above the available base budget, for the Council's PFI projects.
-This element alone represents nearly 45% of the Councils total Reserves and these reserves represent the 'budget' for future PFI costs
+- Adequate cover for the assessed risks identified by the Council such as pay inflation above planning / funded parameters, self-insurance and residual financial risks related to the Friars Walk scheme.
+General reserves have been maintained at £6.5m, the minimum required as assessed by the Council's Head of Finance. - Good level of 'enabling' reserves to fund its strategic/transformational programmes and fund other 'cost to change'/savings projects, city centre development fund and support to the Council's capital programme.

+- The funding required for the future costs over and above the available base budget, for the Council's PFI projects.
+This reserve is a capital financing reserve.
+This element alone represents nearly 45% of the Council's total reserves and these reserves represent the 'budget' for future PFI costs.

-Unusable reserves
+Unusable reserve